SRJC Forward

 Institutional alignment

-CAPs strengthen SRJC Forward by aligning with the plans and standards we already use to guide decisions and support students.
+CAPs strengthen SRJC Forward by aligning with the plans and standards the college already uses to guide decisions and support students.

 Mission